 formed a single SKU, but that has been changed, and each book title is now accounted

 for separately, except for hurt books, which are aggregated together into a

 different single SKU.

-- Subtract the amount of subtotal discounts from the cash register report
+- Subtract the amount of subtotal discounts from the cash register report.

-and charge to account SI-Discounts.
+Charge these amounts to account SI-Discounts.
 (Item discounts

 should NOT be subtracted — the cash register